Romastyi/mongo-hkd/README.md

 The base concept is so-called Higher-Kinded Data.
 You can find description of this concept in this [blog post](https://reasonablypolymorphic.com/blog/higher-kinded-data/) (Haskell) and in this [repo](https://github.com/Michaelt293/higher-kinded-data).

-So at very beginning you need to define data classes describing your data model in Higher-Kinded Data terms, e.g.:
+So at very beginning you need to define case classes describing your data model in Higher-Kinded Data terms, e.g.:

 ```scala
 final case class Data[F[_]](